 The signing of the Armistice is observed annually in New Zealand at 11am on 11 November (the 11th hour on the 11th day of the 11th month).
 Two minutes silence is observed in memory of those New Zealanders who died while serving their country.

-2013 is the 95th anniversary of the signing of the Armistice and will be marked with a special wreath laying service at the National War Memorial in Wellington starting at 11am.
+2014 is the 96th anniversary of the signing of the Armistice and will be marked with a special wreath laying service at the National War Memorial.
 Wreath laying ceremonies will also take place across New Zealand.

 In addition to observing Armistice Day, Remembrance Sunday has become a universal time of commemoration when all men and women who died serving their country are commemorated in church services throughout New Zealand.